-When it's time to locate a mortgage loan, you may work with a mortgage banker or you may choose to work with a mortgage broker.
-Since both reap the same outcome (a new home), people sometimes confuse them.
-Yet it is beneficial to recognize how they differ so you have clear expectations of them during the mortgage process.
+When it comes to finding a mortgage , you may work with a loan officer or you may choose to work with a mortgage broker.
+It's easy to confuse the two since both will reap the same outcome: a new home.
+Yet it is valuable to know the ways they differ so you have clear expectations of them as you enter the mortgage process.

-A mortgage broker (either a company or an individual) is an independent agent for the mortgage loan applicant as well as the lender.
-Your mortgage broker will stand as coordinator between you and the lending institution; which may be a bank, trust company, credit union, mortgage corporation, finance company or even a private investor.
-You partner with a mortgage broker to look at your financial circumstance and lead you to the lender who has the right loan for you.
-You give your mortgage loan application to your broker, who submits it to various lenders.
-Your mortgage broker then guides your work with the lender of choice until closing.
-The borrower pays a commission to the broker at closing.
+A mortgage broker is an individual or firm that serves as an independent agent for the mortgage loan applicant as well as the lender.
+A mortgage broker coordinates things between you and your lender, which can be one of the following: a bank, trust company, credit union, mortgage corporation, finance company or even a private investor.
+Acting as a facilitator between you and your lender, your mortgage broker can match you with a credit union, bank, trust company, finance company, mortgage corporation or even an individual investor.
+You work with a mortgage broker to look at your financial situation and find the lender who has the best loan program for you.
+You deliver your loan application to your broker, who submits it to various lenders.
+Your mortgage broker then assists your work with the lender chosen until the closing of the loan.
+The borrower gives a commission to the broker upon closing.

 Got a Question?

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.